Thijs-Riezebeek/subtitles/README.md

 Subtitle File Modification
 ==========================

 This package contains the functionality to modify subtitle files.
-It is currently in a beta state and therefore names as wel as APIs can and probably will change.
+It is currently in a beta state and therefore names as well as APIs can and probably will change.

 Functionality
 -------------